tafara18/my-portfolio/README.md

-# my-portfolio
+# React portfolio
-portfoliothis is my react personal portfolio
+this is my react personal portfolio